Plan to join us at the 2014

 Hand-dyed home grown alpaca and llama yarns and rovings, art batts by Gail Targett, hand knit and hand woven goods.

 Shetland sheep and various sheep fibers; llama and alpaca fibers, fiber dyes handspun yarn and knitted items, needle felted items, hand painted earrings and ornaments misc. spinning tools.

 Handcrafted looms by Jay and Wilma, loom accessories, books, DVDs, cotton warp yarns, finished goods, yarn cabinet.

-Handmade ceramic buttons, beads, jewelry, stitch markers, painted objects, pottery, etc
+Handmade ceramic buttons, beads, jewelry, items for knitters and stitchers, painted objects, pottery, etc.

-Wool and mohair fleeces: Shetland, Jacob, Cormo crosses; wool rovings, mohair roving and wool/alpaca rovings.
+Wool and mohair fleeces: Shetland, Jacob, Cormo crosses; wool, mohair and wool/alpaca rovings.

 Handmade soaps, balms, and bath bombs.
-Made with certified organic ingredeints.
+Made with certified organic ingredients.
 Soaps suitable for felting.

 Spinning and weaving accessories, Great Wheels.